In the new Moe and Jack's Place – The Rouse Theatre, you can expect:

 The sound quality and unimpaired views will speak for themselves.

 The Intimacy You Love

-The new theatre will be even more intimate than the current Marx Theatre!
+Moe and Jack's Place will be even more intimate than the current Marx Theatre!
 With a true balcony elevated and overhanging the lower level, more seats will be closer to the stage.

 To make onstage upgrades possible, we'll need upgraded offstage facilities, too.
 These include:

 Upgrades to these spaces will allow our local artisans to craft costumes and scenery made for the new stage.
 In addition, these amenities are very important in attracting top talent